Labor-as-Capital-DAO/public-docs/WhitePaper.md

 **Period A-4** resembles *Period A-2* because another iol-business has now joined the LaC DAO portfolio, and some token sales were needed to fund its marketing/promotion expenses.
 As a result, a new user inflow starts for this second iol-business, at its own pace — this is **Period A-5**.
 It is important to understand that the chart reflects the token price, which is dependent on the total number of users across all iol-apps in the LaC DAO portfolio.
 However, user activity is not factored into the price formula.

 **Period A-6** shows a possible — but not mandatory — event.
-As mentioned in the **Goals** section, LaC DAO embraces market freedom, and listing the LaC DAO token on crypto stock exchanges is one of the aims of Labor as Capital.
+As mentioned in the **Goals** section, LaC DAO embraces market freedom, and listing the LaC DAO token on crypto  exchanges is one of the aims of Labor as Capital.
 This means that in addition to the increase in user numbers at iol-businesses, the token price may also be affected by negative news and various *market manipulation attempts*.

 There can be different causes and motives for such manipulation attempts.
 Let’s explore some possible reasons.